reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 The activities in these stages are:
 ***Build***: we compile the source code and build the Docker Image
 ***Release***: Tag the Image and push to the Registry.
-***Run***:  The Image pushed to the registry during the release stage is pulled and run as a container instance.
+***Run***:  The Image pushed to the Registry during the release stage is pulled and run as a container instance.

 If we are using containers to package and run our application, no application changes are required to adhere to the Twelve-factor app principle.